In all the years of PSD to HTML/CSS & CMS Implementations we have found ourselves entangled in some serious back & forths.

 Any request not stated in the Notes area or in a specifications document won't be considered part of the scope of work for any project, therefore, will not be a valid point of claim.
 Therefore the importance of outlining the full scope of your request written in text to serve as a proof of request.

 What's an UI Kit?
 It consists of a layered editable file containing all the active, hover, normal, and pressed states of the elements in your design.
 A great example of this is the Flat UI Kit combo, in here you can find a set of assets.
 You may be asking yourself, why is this so important?
 While crafting the CSS if you reuse one item a lot of times it's better to have them all in one place with all their states needed in order to properly code them as you present it on that UI Kit and be aware of the different CSS transformations they should have if interacted with by the user.

 And that's all we need from you!
 It might look like a lot of information to process the first time but it will ensure that the project has all the details we need to code it properly.

 Additional useful notes

 Retina Assets: If you select the "Optimised for Retina Display" option within our order form, you should provide us with HighDPI assets in order to slice this.
-What's the best what do do this?
+What's the best way to do this??
 You could either use SVG Elements or double the pixel density of your assets if they are bitmap generated.
 There are a lot of awesome articles around on how to design for Retina Displays out there.
 To learn more about this, you can check this articles: Designing for Retina Part 1 & Part 2.